aninkousar/Local-Coding-Agent-Shamsu/local-code-agent/README.md

   full markdown (no lists/headers/tables yet); the Flask dev server it runs on is fine for this single-user local use case but isn't hardened for exposure beyond `127.0.0.1`, so don't port-forward it.
+- **Database-specific**: `db_execute_file` splits multi-statement scripts on `;` naively - a
+  semicolon inside a string literal or a stored procedure body would misparse.
+Postgres/MySQL support needs their driver installed and couldn't be tested against a real server in this project's own development sandbox (no such server was available there) - the SQLite path was tested thoroughly and directly caught one real transaction-handling bug before shipping;
+  treat the Postgres/MySQL paths as less battle-tested until you've exercised them yourself.